Your travel expert

 Undulated Tinamou, Black-hooded Parakeet, Yellow-collared Macaws, Common Thornbird, Southern Screamer, Plumbeous Ibis, Bare-faced Curassow, Greater Rhea, Whistling Heron, Long-tailed Ground-Dove, Great Rufous Woodcreeper, Planalto Woodcreeper, White Woodpecker, Pale-crested Woodpecker, Red-crested Cardinal, Orange-backed Troupial, Gray-crested Cacholote,, Nacunda Nighthawk, Ferruginous Pygmy-Owl.

-From the banks of the Cuiaba River, we will board our speedboat to head to the best viewing areas for the main target of the day: the Jaguar.
-We will spend the day navigating different rivers and exploring their banks and claylicks.
-We have a radio communication system between the different boatmen which maximises the opportunity to observe this feline, so rare elsewhere.
-Once again, it is the dry season that drives the Pantanal Jaguars to the riverbanks, as does its prey, attracted by the water.
-It is common to observe these big cats sharing the area with other mammals and reptiles that will remain in sight for long hours, indifferent to the presence and the looks of photographers and observers.
-We will take advantage of these pleasant and rich waterways to complete our ornithological observations.
-Families of giant otters are also easy to observe in this area.
-The time of return to our lodge will be dictated by the observations made during the day.
+This morning, we will board a speedboat on the banks of the Cuiaba River to head to the best viewing areas for our main target: the Jaguar.
+We’ll spend the day navigating the different rivers, scanning the banks and clay licks.
+We have a radio communication system between the different boatmen, which maximizes the opportunity to observe this feline, which is so rare elsewhere.
+The dry season drives the Pantanal Jaguars and their prey to the riverbanks, and it is common to observe these big cats sharing the area with other mammals and reptiles at this time of year.
+Thankfully, they will often remain in one spot for hours, largely indifferent to our presence, making for some wonderful photo opportunities.
+We will make the most of these pleasant and biodiverse waterways to add more birds to our list and hopefully observe families of Giant Otters, which are normally easy to spot here.
+The day’s observations will dictate our return time to the lodge.

 Dinner and overnight stay at the same Fazenda.